CreasolTech/DomBusGateway/README.md

 * _dombusgateway_const.py_: script with several constants used by _dombusgateway.py_

+* _dombusgateway_conf.py_: configuration file

-* _dombusgateway_conf.py_: configuration file that should be edited by the user
+* _dombusgateway_conf_local.py_: configuration file that will never be overwritten from the GitHub repository: this is the right place to store your local configuration

 * _data/_: directory, created if not existing, where list of DomBus modules and configuration is saved and restored